Skip to content

 Key Steps for Agriculture Enterprises in their Decarbonisation Journey

 The agriculture commodities sector is among the leading contributors of greenhouse gas emissions.
-United Nation’s Food and Agriculture Organisation (FAO) data shows that in 2018, agriculture and related land use emissions accounted for 17 percent of global greenhouse gas (GHG) emissions.
+United Nation’s Food and Agriculture Organization (FAO) data shows that in 2018, agriculture and related land use emissions accounted for 17 percent of global greenhouse gas (GHG) emissions.

 Before exploring how agriculture companies can reduce their carbon footprint, it’s important to understand the three types or scopes of emissions defined by the GHG Protocol.